Ratcliffe cybercrime fighting bill passes House

 Provides critical training and resources to state and local law enforcement

-WASHINGTON – The U.S. House of Representatives passed the Strengthening State and Local Cyber Crime Fighting Act of 2015 (H.R.
-3490) today to provide state and local law enforcement with the tools they need to fight back against cyber-crime and protect our communities.
-The bill, sponsored by Rep. Ratcliffe (R-Texas), now heads to the Senate.
+Rep. John Ratcliffe’s (R-Texas) Strengthening State and Local Cyber Crime Fighting Act of 2017 (H.R.
+1616) passed the U.S. House of Representatives today.
+The bill provides state and local law enforcement with the tools and training they need to combat cybercrime and protect our communities.

 “I’m grateful my bill passed the House to help equip our police, prosecutors and judges to address cybercrime at the state and local level.
 The strong support it’s already received in the Senate makes me optimistic that we’ll get it all the way to the president’s desk for his signature,” Ratcliffe said.

 “The dedicated men and women in law enforcement deserve to have every tool possible at their disposal to combat rapidly evolving threats in cyberspace.
 Whether it’s an email that was sent, an online purchase that was made or geolocation information that places an individual at the scene of the crime – digital evidence now plays a role in virtually every crime law enforcement officers face today.”

 H.R.
 1616 authorizes the National Computer Forensics Institute (NCFI) in Hoover, Ala., which is widely recognized as the premier cybercrime training center in the nation.

 The NCFI has trained more than 6,250 local officials from all 50 states and three U.S. territories.
 Its graduates represent more than 2,000 agencies nationwide, including multiple agencies in Texas’ Fourth District.